-Students pursuing licensure endorsement to teach science in grades 7-12 must successfully complete one of the approved majors for this endorsement (the B.A. in Biology: Field Naturalist, B.S. in Biology: General, B.S. in Biology: Pre-Medical, B.S. in Health Sciences: Physical Education, B.S. in Health Sciences: Pre-Physical Therapy, B.S. in Environmental Science: Analysis & Assessment, or B.S. in Environmental Science: Policy & Advocacy), as well as specific teacher-education coursework and requirements.
+Students pursuing licensure endorsement to teach science in grades 7-12 must successfully complete one of the approved majors for this endorsement (the B.A. in Biology: Field Naturalist, B.S. in Biology: General, B.S. in Biology: Pre-Medical, B.S. in Health Sciences: Pre-Physical Therapy, B.S. in Environmental Science: Analysis & Assessment, or B.S. in Environmental Science: Policy & Advocacy), as well as specific teacher-education coursework and requirements.
 Please refer to the Secondary Teacher License Endorsement section for details.

-In order to earn a degree, you must successfully complete all requirements for your major as listed here AND all other Degree Requirements, including General Education requirements, and meet the JSC Graduation Standards.
+In order to earn a degree, you must successfully complete all requirements for your major as listed here AND meet all other Degree Requirements, including the General Education Curriculum requirements and JSC Graduation Standards .